 The Engaged Scholars Program in Education is intended for Education Studies concentrators interested in making connections between their concentration curriculum and long-term engagement, including internships, public service, humanitarian and development work, school-based education work, social service in education, or other forms of community and clinical involvement.
 The program combines preparation, experience, and reflection to provide students with opportunities to integrate academic learning and social engagement.

-The student must declare Education Studies as a concentration and:
+The student must declare Education Studies as a concentration and complete the following requirements:

-• Take two courses on topics relevant to engaged scholarship that could count toward the elective component of the concentration (see a list of examples below for courses with an “engaged pedagogical component”).
+1) Engaged Courses: Take two courses on topics relevant to engaged scholarship that could count toward the elective component of the concentration (see a list of examples below for courses with an “engaged pedagogical component”).
 Eligible courses taken before admission into the program can be used to satisfy the ESP Course Requirement.

 Education courses that might include components in engagement (students should consult with the faculty advisor and primary instructor to confirm that courses meet the components in engagement):